...

 Injection molds with conformal cooling channels.

-Material Properties Quick Reference
+Material Properties Quick Reference:

 Material Density (g/cm³) Tensile Strength (MPa) Key Advantage Primary Use